Shire of Jerramungup

 The Fitzgerald River National Park, within the Shire, covers an area of 2972 km2.
 The park is one of the most botanically significant national parks in Australia, containing 20% of Western Australia's described plant species - more than 1,800 in total.

 History

 The Shire of Jerramungup was established on 1 July 1982.
 It previously comprised the eastern half of the Shire of Gnowangerup.

+Indigenous people

+The majority of the Shire of Jerramungup is located on the traditional land of the Koreng people of the Noongar nation.
+During the early days of European settlement, the Wudjari people, also of the Noongar nation, moved into the eastern parts of what is now the Shire of Jerramungup.

 Wards

 As of the 2003 elections, the shire is not divided into wards, and its 7 councillors sit at large.

 Towns and localities

 The towns and localities of the Shire of Jerramungup with population and size figures based on the most recent Australian census: